-- United Nations (UN) Universal Declaration of Human Rights - United Nations Guiding Principles on Business and Human Rights (UNGP) - International Labour Organization (ILO) conventions and recommendations on labour and social standards - Principles of the United Nations Global Compact (UNGC) - UN Convention on the Rights of the Child - Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises - International Covenant on Civil and Political Rights of 19 December 1966 - International Covenant on Economic, Social and Cultural Rights of 19 December 1966
+- United Nations (UN) Universal Declaration of Human Rights - United Nations Guiding Principles on Business and Human Rights (UNGP) - International Labour Organization (ILO) conventions and recommendations on labour and social standards - Principles of the United Nations Global Compact (UNGC)

+- UN Convention on the Rights of the Child - Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises - International Covenant on Civil and Political Rights of 19 December 1966 - International Covenant on Economic, Social and Cultural Rights of 19 December 1966 - Minamata Convention on Mercury of 10 October 2013 (Minamata Convention) - Stockholm Convention of 23 May 2001 on Persistent Organic Pollutants - Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal of 22 March 1989 (Basel Convention)

-Condor condemns breaches of these standards, including modern slavery and human trafficking, and we are committed to ensuring that they are complied with.
+Condor condemns breaches of these standards and we are committed to ensuring that they are complied with.
 We have implemented guidelines and processes to ensure compliance in our business operations.
 These include risk analysis, procurement processes, obligating our suppliers, information and training.